-We’ve been talking a lot about Teams.
+We’ve been talking a lot about Microsoft Teams lately.
 With good reason: it’s a great place to spend your collaboration time.
 Teams, however, has a dirty little secret.
 It’s the same secret that other easy-to-get-running applications (I’m looking at you, Confluence) share: you must provide governance.
 Teams governance is what will keep the tool useful and secure.

 What happens when you don’t provide governance?
 Glad you asked.
 Let me tell you a story.